 The legend of the white witch takes an interesting turn.
 You remember that slave Takoo I just mentioned?
 It was actually him who killed her.
 Annie tried to win the affection of an Englishman name Robert Rutherford but Robert fell in love with Takoo’s granddaughter.
 This is when Annie decided to put a curse on her, a mistake that would cost her dearly.
 Takoo and a group of slaves went up to Annie’s bedroom, where he decided to put an end to her once and for all.

 The slaves buried her quickly, burnt her possessions as well as conducted voodoo rituals to keep her spirit from coming back.
-But the rituals weren’t correctly done.
-Which is why her spirit is believed to be haunting Rose Hall to this very day.
-Some say the legend of the white witch isn’t true, some claim it to be fictionalized.
-The only thing I can say is this, to this day Rose Hall Great House stunning estate and history continues to be one of the most fascinating in the island.
+Which ultimately failed.
+Most people believe that her spirit still haunts Rose Hall to this very day.
+Whether true or fictionalized, Rose Hall Great House to this day remains stunning estate and history continues to be one of the most fascinating in the island.

 Whether the legends are true or false, absolutely no one can deny that it leaves a chilling feeling.
 How could someone be so cruel, blood thirsty and incredibly wicked?
 What really happened here all those years ago?
 These questions continue to allure those brave enough to stay even a moment on this lavish grounds.
 I can’t say if it’s true or not.
 But if it is, the last person at Rose Hall I would like to meet would be Annie Palmer whose forever immortalized as The white witch of Rose Hall.